 What to Expect

+The Disability Studies Program is designed primarily as a full-time course of study.
+Students who are full time will be expected to maintain a course load of three or more classes per semester.
 Each student will have an advisor chosen from the faculty of the program.
-They’ll monitor your progress through the program and serve as chair for your dissertation committee.
+The advisor will monitor the student’s progress through the program and may serve as the chair for the dissertation committee.

 |DHD 501||Disability Studies I||4 hours|

 |DHD 510||Concepts in Interdisciplinary Research on Disability||3 hours|

 |DHD 592||Interdisciplinary Seminar in Disability Studies||1 hour in fall; 1 hour in spring|